Command Palette

 Joshua Semeter

-Joshua Semeter applies ionosphere, radar, optical-sensing, and data-calibration expertise to the public NASA UAP study record
+Joshua Semeter is a Boston University space physicist who brought radar, optical, and sensor-analysis expertise to NASA's public UAP study

 Disclosure Rating — 7/10